Serine hydroxymethyltransferase

+Humans have two forms of this enzyme, the cytosolic SHMT1 and the mitochondrial SHMT2.

 Structure

 The structure of the SHMT monomer is similar across prokaryotes and eukaryotes, but whereas the active enzyme is a dimer in prokaryotes, the enzyme exists as a tetramer in eukaryotic cells, though the evolutionary basis for this difference in structure is unknown.
 However, the evolutionary path taken by SHMT going from prokaryotic dimeric form to the eukaryotic tetrameric form can be easily seen as a sort of doubling event.
 In other words, the eukaryotic SHMT tetramer resembles two prokaryotic dimers that have packed together, forming what has been described as a “dimer of dimers.”
 The interaction between two monomers within a dimer subunit has been found to occur over a greater contact area and is thus much tighter than the interaction between the two dimers.
 Human serine hydroxymethyltransferase 2 (SHMT2) regulates one-carbon transfer reactions required for amino acid and nucleotide metabolism, and the regulated switch between dimeric and tetrameric forms of SHMT2, which is induced by pyridoxal phosphate, has recently been shown to be involved in regulation of the BRISC deubiquitylase complex, linking metabolism to inflammation.
 The SHMT2 dimer, but not the PLP-bound tetramer, is a potent inhibitor of the multimeric BRISC complex, revealing a potential mechanism for SHMT2 regulation of inflammation.

 A single SHMT monomer can be subdivided into three domains: an N-terminus “arm,” a “large” domain, and a “small” domain.
 The N-terminus arm appears to maintain the tight interaction between two monomers.
 The arm, consisting of two alpha helices and a beta sheet, wraps around the other monomer when in oligomeric form.
 The “large” domain contains the PLP binding site, as seen in other PLP-dependent proteins, like aspartate aminotransferase.
 The large domain in the eukaryotic form also contains a histidine that is essential for tetramer stability.
 All four histidines of these residues, one from each monomer, sit at the center of the tetrameric complex, where two histidines from a dimeric subunit engages in stacking interactions with the histidines of the other subunit.
 Prokaryotic SHMT has a proline residue rather than histidine in the equivalent position, which would in part explain why prokaryotic SHMT does not form tetramers.

 The active site structure is highly conserved across eukaryotic and prokaryotic forms.
 The PLP is anchored by means of a lysine, which forms an aldimine Schiff base linkage with the PLP aldehyde.
 It has been hypothesized that a nearby tyrosine functions as the proton donor and acceptor during the transadimination step as well as the formyl transfer step and that an arginine residue engages the tyrosine side chain in a cation–π interaction, which helps to lower the pK_{a} of the tyrosine, lowering the barrier for proton transfer.